-- Find control panel on the settings menu and open it up.
+- Find the control panel on the settings menu and open it up.

-- You’ll find the “System and Security” option and then click on “power options”.
+- You’ll find the “System and Security” option and click on “power options.”

 - Save the changes and exit.

-If this still doesn’t make your error go away, you have other options.
+If this still doesn’t make your error go away, you can try other options given below.

 2. Using System File Checker

 - Now, in the command prompt, enter the command “sfc/scannow” and press Enter.
-The sfc /scannow command will scan all protected system files, and replace corrupted files with a cached copy that is located in a compressed folder at %WinDir%\System32\dllcache.
+The sfc /scannow command will scan all protected system files and replace corrupted files with a cached copy located in a compressed folder at %WinDir%\System32\dllcache.
 The %WinDir% placeholder represents the Windows operating system folder.
 For example, C:\Windows.

-Windows should be able to repair the corrupted files and Kmode exception not handled error should be solved.
+Windows should be able to repair the corrupted files, and the Kmode exception not handled error should be solved.
 If not, you can try the other methods.